ryantd42/NY-Legislative-Git/2023/S3344C-2023/bill.md

   ___________

- Introduced  by  Sen. SKOUFIS -- read twice and ordered printed, and when printed to be committed to the Committee on Health
+ Introduced  by  Sen. SKOUFIS -- read twice and ordered printed, and when printed to be committed  to  the  Committee  on  Health  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT to amend the public health law, in relation to requiring patient transporters to meet certain minimum requirements

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
+This  act  shall  be known and may be cited as "Melania's law".
+  § 2.
 The public health law is amended by adding a new section 2831  to read as follows:
   § 2831.
 PATIENT TRANSPORTERS.
 1. FOR THE PURPOSES OF THIS SECTION, THE
  TERMS:
   (A)  "PATIENT  TRANSPORTER"  SHALL  MEAN  A  PERSON  WHO  PROVIDES THE